Magnitus-/DockerFiles/node-app/README.md

 The 'base-image-example' directory contain an example for a basic 'hello-world' hapi app.

-###Automated Dockerfile Creation Using dockerfile-builder image
+###Automated Dockerfile Creation Using the dockerfile-builder image and dockerfile-builder-template docker-compose file

-Take the docker-compose-template.yml and customize is for your needs (any parts between <<...>> should be customised).
+Take the dockerfile-builder-template.yml docker-compose file and customize is for your needs (any parts between <<...>> should be customised).

 ####Customizations